This event has already passed.

-Innovation Bootcamp is a course of 6 workshops designed to help innovation leaders embed a culture and programme of innovation into their organisations.
+Innovation Bootcamp is a course of 6 workshops and webinars designed to help innovation leaders embed a culture and programme of innovation into their organisations.

 Find out more about the Innovation Bootcamp here.

-Participate in our hands-on workshops to access the resources you need to successfully build, implement and drive impactful innovation across your organisation.
+Participate in our hands-on sessions to access the resources you need to successfully build, implement and drive impactful innovation across your organisation.

 The idea evaluation phase is perhaps one of the most challenging parts of your innovation process.
 Well-crafted innovation challenges that have a strong and compelling recognition programme attached to them attract a range of ideas of varying potential, so the question is how to quickly identify the ones that are most likely to help you achieve your innovation goals.
 It’s also important that you and your whole team have a clear understanding of what makes an idea successful and why some ideas successfully progress through your innovation workflow while others are archived or paused.